buchananwill/selective-context/README.md

 ### Returns:

-currentState: Current state value.
+- currentState: Current state value.
-dispatch: Function to update the state.
+- dispatch: Function to update the state, of type Dispatch<SetStateAction<T>>.
+It accepts both:
+  - T
+  - a function to mutate T.

 ### Example Dispatcher